nova-model/nova-tutorial/episodes/07-Advanced-Visualizations.md

 ## Exercises

 1. **Plotly Box Plot:** Add a box plot to the available plot types.
-Hint: you shouldn't need to change anything in the view class to do this.
+Hint: you shouldn\'t need to change anything in the view class to do this.
 2. **PyVista clim Control:** Add control(s) to the UI to control the `clim` argument for the `add_volume` method.
-3. **Investigate the lookup table and piecewise function:** We didn't look at `VTKConfig.init_lut` or `VTKConfig.init_pwf` during the tutorial.
+3. **Investigate the lookup table and piecewise function:** We didn\'t look at `VTKConfig.init_lut` or `VTKConfig.init_pwf` during the tutorial.
 Read through these methods and then trys manipulating the opacity of the rendering.

 ## References